 What is a ‘Main Lesson’ and why is it such a big part of the timetable?

-The thematic approach characteristic of the main lesson is common enough in mainstream primary schools, but in Steiner schools the main lesson programme runs all the way through the senior school as well: it doesn’t matter which exam subjects a pupil has chosen to pursue, they will still get their main lessons in everything from ‘mechanics’ to ‘romanticism’, as well as craft activities, music and drama.
-The whole curriculum at the age of 17 and 18 is
+The thematic approach characteristic of the main lesson is common enough in mainstream primary schools, but in Steiner schools the main lesson programme runs all the way through the senior school as well: it doesn’t matter which exam subjects a pupil has chosen to pursue, they will still get their Main Lessons in everything from Mechanics to Romanticism, as well as Crafts, Music and Drama.
+The whole curriculum at the age of 15 and 18 is

 therefore uniquely broad.

 Subjects like Botany, Farming, Astronomy, Ancient Greece, Geology, Trigonometry (all of them taught as Main Lessons at Edinburgh Steiner School) are covered to a greater or lesser extent in mainstream schools.
 The unique difference is not so much in the content, but in the way each subject is taught, when it is taught and how the topics are taught in relation to each other.

 For example, in Class 3 (when a child is about nine years old) the curriculum pays close attention to the spiritual as well as the intellectual stage the child has reached.
 At this age, children are gradually becoming aware of the concept of personal responsibility.
 The Main Lessons delivered in Class 3 are therefore designed to introduce the children to meaningful adult occupations such as Shelter Building, Farming and Fishing.
 However, the content of the subjects themselves is less important than the process of the learning.
 The overarching theme of the lessons – the ‘world of work’ – becomes a vehicle for wider-reaching and more fundamental outcomes: through ‘building’ the children learn about the importance of cooperation, precision, dedication, artisanal practice and so forth.